 Best Graduate Schools 2018 by US News & World Report

 US News hasn’t updated its “Ultimate Guide to Law Schools” since 2010.
 Which is a real shame because it was a decent guide dedicated to law schools.
-With law school applications now picking up again, maybe they’ll revive that guide.
-In the meantime, we’re recommending this more updated guide even if much of it focuses on graduate programs outside of law school.
+With law school applications now picking up again, we hope they will revive that guide.
+In the meantime, we’re recommending this more updated guide even if law school is only one of its focuses.

 ABA/LSAC Official Guide to ABA-Approved Law Schools, 2013 Edition